 Technology doesn’t stop evolving, and that includes how websites are kept secure.
 Regular backups should be taken, and the testing of their redundancy to ensure your most important asset is easy and fast to redeploy should the worst happen and your website goes down hard.

 Data-Driven – A very important part of managing your website is the ability to track performance results and respond accordingly quickly when needed.
 The following sections are the important pillars of successfully managing your digital marketing investment.

 Website Analytics – This shows how visitors are engaging with your website and flowing throughout its inner pages.
 Google Analytics is the most popular tool in this category.

-Contact Analytics – Customer relationship management (CRM) tools allow you to track your individual contacts journey through your digital marketing funnel.
+Contact Analytics – Customer relationship management (CRM) tools allow you to track your individual contacts’ journey through your digital marketing funnel.
 From their very first touchpoint on your website right through to the closing of a deal.
 It also gives the sales team a lot of intelligence about a contact’s interactions with the company digitally before meeting with them for the first time.
-There are multiple, although our primary choice and recommendation is HubSpot’s CRM as you can get started for free and it is one of the best.
+There are multiple, although our primary choice and recommendation are HubSpot’s CRM as you can get started for free, and it is one of the best.

 Page Analytics – These tools allow you to watch “over the shoulder” of your visitors and see what they are doing on your website pages.
 General functionalities include screen recordings, scroll & click heat mapping and polling surveys.
 Some tools for this analysis area are Hotjar and Lucky Orange.

 This reporting helps you to determine exactly how your website is performing and how it is contributing to your bottom line.
-It also gives you the ability to make informed decisions to improve performance and conduct experiments in a controlled environment.
+It also allows you to make informed decisions to improve performance and conduct experiments in a controlled environment.